 - Scientist used CRISPR to wipe out HIV in living animals (here)

-- FDA approved first drug based on CRSPR for fatal blood disease (here)
+- FDA approved the first drug based on CRISPR for fatal blood disease (here)

-- Deaf parents line up for CRSPR treatment for children to prevent deafness (here)
+- Deaf parents line up for CRISPR treatment for children to prevent deafness (here)

 This is all brand new and just picking up steam!